Gravitational back-reaction is magical: Introduction

 However, the entanglement patterns in the tensor network models alone do not capture the full quantum landscape spanned by holography.
-Despite many recent advances\cite{dong2023holographic,akers2024background,cheng2022random,ABSC,HMERA,Bao:2019}, it is still unclear how gravity can emerge in such models.
-In particular, neither the holographic stabilizer codes\cite{Pastawski_2015} nor the random tensor networks\cite{Hayden_2016} can fully capture the CFT entanglement spectrum and gravitational back-reaction.
-Stabilizer tensor networks also fail to capture power-law correlations, robust multi-partite entanglement, and non-trivial area operators\cite{Akers:2019gcv,Hayden:2021gno,nogo}.
+Despite many recent advances \cite{dong2023holographic,akers2024background,cheng2022random,ABSC,HMERA,Bao:2019}, it is still unclear how gravity can emerge in such models.
+In particular, neither the holographic stabilizer codes \cite{Pastawski_2015} nor the random tensor networks \cite{Hayden_2016} can fully capture the CFT entanglement spectrum and gravitational backreaction. stabilizer tensor networks also fail to capture power-law correlations, robust multipartite entanglement, and nontrivial area operators \cite{Akers:2019gcv,Hayden:2021gno,nogo}.
 From a resource-theoretic perspective, what are these tensor network models missing compared to the low energy states in holographic theories?
-We show in this work that the answer is magic\cite{bravyi_universal_2005,veitch_resource_2014,stabrenyi,bu_stabilizer_2023}, or more precisely, \emph{non-local magic}.
+We show in this work that the answer is magic \cite{bravyi_universal_2005,veitch_resource_2014,stabrenyi,bu_stabilizer_2023}, or more precisely, \emph{nonlocal magic}.

 Quantumness comes in two layers: entanglement gives the power of building correlations stronger than classical and violates Bell's inequalities while quantum advantage characterizes the hardness of simulating quantum systems on a classical computer.
 The latter is distinct from entanglement --- a task involving a highly entangled system is not always hard to simulate classically as it can be achieved purely using Clifford operations that are classically simulable.
-This notion of classical hardness that constitutes the second layer of quantumness is intimately connected to the amount of non-stabilizerness, also known as magic, in the system.
-Although magic alone cannot generate the intricate patterns of complexity that are crucial for the complex behavior in a quantum wave-function, when used in conjunction with Clifford operations, non-stabilizerness ~\cite{bravyi_universal_2005} is both necessary and sufficient in realizing (fault-tolerant) universal quantum computation.
+This notion of classical hardness that constitutes the second layer of quantumness is intimately connected to the amount of nonstabilizerness, also known as magic, in the system.
+Although magic alone cannot generate the intricate patterns of complexity that are crucial for the complex behavior in a quantum wave function, when used in conjunction with Clifford operations, nonstabilizerness \cite{bravyi_universal_2005} is both necessary and sufficient in realizing (fault-tolerant) universal quantum computation.
 Therefore, it is the remaining piece needed for quantum advantage and for simulating holographic conformal field theories.